AdeboyeJr/Coding-Projects/WebGL Lesson 2/README.md

 Then, the vertex and fragment shaders are defined and compiled.
 The vertex shader determines the positioning of the vertices and their color.
 The program that handles the rendering of the scene is instantiated.
 Then the arrays for the vertex positions and color are binded with the vertex and fragment shader respectively.

-Finally, the program draws the scene by constructing triagnes for each face.
+Finally, the program draws the scene by constructing triangles for each face.
 Vertices are fed into the WebGL state machine through the buffer and the number of vertices is specified.

 #### Dependencies